Donearm/Quotes/quotes.md

 > The fruit that was forbidden was on the Tree of Knowledge.
 The subtext
 > is, all the suffering you have is because you wanted to find out what
 > was going on.
 You could be in the Garden of Eden if you had just kept
-> your fucking mouth shut and hadn't asked any questions
+> your fucking mouth shut and hadn't asked any questions.
 #### Frank Zappa

 > Children are naïve -- they trust everyone.
 School is bad enough, but, if
 > you put a child anywhere in the vicinity of a church, you're asking for
-> trouble
+> trouble.
 #### Frank Zappa

 > If you end up with a boring miserable life because you listened to your
 > mom, your dad, your teacher, your priest, or some guy on television
-> telling you how to do your shit, then you deserve it
+> telling you how to do your shit, then you deserve it.
 #### Frank Zappa

-> We have two eyes to watch other people, yet we need a mirror to watch ourselves
+> We have two eyes to watch other people, yet we need a mirror to watch ourselves.
 #### Tibetan Proverb

-> Slave is who waits for someone to free him
+> Slave is who waits for someone to free him.
 #### Ezra Pound

 > If someone throw shit at us, we throw shit back at them.
 We start a shit